yixinw-lab/attention-uai/README.md

 ## Reference

 Wibisono, K. C., & Wang, Y. (2023).
 Bidirectional Attention as a Mixture of Continuous Word Experts.
-In _The 39th Conference on Uncertainty in Artificial Intelligence_.[link](https://openreview.net/forum?id=GnloZKIWAH)
+In _The 39th Conference on Uncertainty in Artificial Intelligence_. [[link](https://openreview.net/forum?id=GnloZKIWAH)]